jmfrancois/jmfrancois.github.io/_posts/2008-01-26-eclipse-template.md

 catalog
 action_icons
 actions
-As i have said this one is a first shot, done in one hour, just to test, so now it needs to be improved.
+As I have said, this one is a first shot, done in one hour, just to test, so now it needs to be improved.